hakant/hakant.github.io/source/_posts/2015-05-02-devintersection-and-anglebrackets-in-phoenix.markdown

 ---
 ![DevIntersection Tracks](/assets/AngleBrackets_DevIntersection/DevIntersection Workshops_2.png)
 ---
 And for the conference itself, I've looked at the schedule and marked the sessions I'm interested in so far.
-For a number of slots I've picked more than one session - I'll have to pick one of them at the spot.
+For a number of slots I've picked more than one session for now - I'll have to pick one of them on the spot.

 ![DevIntersection Tracks](/assets/AngleBrackets_DevIntersection/DevIntersection_Schedule_Tuesday.png)
 ---